smbjorklund/media_update/doc/terms.md

 ### Byline

 The persons presented as author(s) of some article.
 News articles usually have bylines.
-Gets its name from the form it normally takes: "By &lt;name>".
+Gets its name from the form it normally takes: “By &lt;name>”.

 ### CMS